John Arrison

 John Arrison (born 1950/1951) is an American politician.
-He currently serves as a Democratic member for the Windsor-2 district of the Vermont House of Representatives.
+He serves as a Democratic member for the Windsor-2 district of the Vermont House of Representatives.

 Life and career

 Arrison was born in Chester, Vermont and attended Chester High School.
 He also attended the University of Vermont, where he focused on electrical engineering.

 Arrison owned the Watts Up Electric Inc company.
 He was an electrical contractor and master electrician.
 He was also a professor at Norwich University.

 In 2021, Arrison was elected to represent the Windsor-2 district of the Vermont House of Representatives, succeeding Annmarie Christensen.
 He ran for the election and was in the ballot along with Stu Lindberg, an Independent.